AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 ISO 42001: The AI Management System Standard

 ISO 42001:2023 is the international standard for Artificial Intelligence Management Systems (AIMS).
-It follows the same management system structure as ISO 27001 (information security) and ISO 9001 (quality management), providing a formal framework for establishing, implementing, and maintaining AI governance within an organisation.
+It follows the same management system structure as ISO 27001 and ISO 9001, providing a formal framework for AI governance.
+While not yet required by Australian law, it provides the most structured approach to AI governance available and aligns with the direction of Australian regulation.

 The Seven Pillars of AI Governance for Australian Businesses